chitudorin/cc-hw1/README.md

 ## Homework 1 – Host a Public Static Web Page on Azure Storage

-This script creates a Resource Group in Azure based on the environment variables in `.env`
+This script creates a Resource Group, a Storage Account with static website hosting enabled and uploads a generic static resume page.

 ### Prerequisites